 Methane removal

 Proposals to remove CH4 from the atmosphere are emerging (de Richter et al., 2017; Jackson et al., 2019).
-CH4 removal methods seek to capture CH4 directly from ambient air similarly to DACCS for CO2 using for example zeolite trapping, but instead of storing it CH4 would be chemically oxidized to CO2 (Jackson et al., 2019).
-Methane can be also removed microbially by supporting naturally occurring processes, for example by enhancing the soil microbial uptake through afforestation (Wu et al., 2018b) or by directing the venting air from a cow barn into the soil bed of a nearby greenhouse, utilising microbial CH4 oxidation (Nisbet et al., 2020).
-Microbial CH4 oxidation could also be utilized for removal of CH4 leaked from point sources by building biocatalytic polymers which include methane-oxidizing enzymes (Blanchette et al., 2016).
+CH4 removal methods seek to capture CH4 directly from ambient air, similarly to DACCS for CO2; for example, using zeolite trapping, but instead of storing CH4, chemically oxidizing it to CO2 (Jackson et al., 2019).
+Methane can be also removed microbially by supporting naturally occurring processes, such as by enhancing the soil microbial uptake through afforestation (J. Wu et al., 2018) or by directing the venting air from a cow barn into the soil bed of a nearby greenhouse, utilizing microbial CH4 oxidation (Nisbet et al., 2020).
+Microbial CH4 oxidation could also be used for removal of CH4 leaked from point sources by building biocatalytic polymers which include methane-oxidizing enzymes (Blanchette et al., 2016).
 Methane removal is, however, still in its infancy and the available literature is insufficient for an assessment.

 [START FIGURE 5.36 HERE]

 Characteristics of carbon dioxide removal (CDR) methods, ordered according to the time scale of carbon storage.
-The first column shows biogeophysical (for open-ocean methods) or technical (for all other methods) sequestration potentials (i.e. the sequestration potentials constrained by biological, geophysical, geochemical limits and thermodynamics and, for technical potentials, availability of technologies and practices; technical potentials for some methods also consider social or environmental factors if these represent strong barriers for deployment; see Glossary, Annex VII), classified into low (< 0.3 GtCO2 yr-1), moderate (0.3−3 GtCO2 yr-1) and large (>3 GtCO2 yr-1) (details underlying this classification are provided in Supplementary Materials Table 5.SM.5).
+The first column shows biogeophysical (for open-ocean methods) or technical (for all other methods) sequestration potentials (i.e., the sequestration potentials constrained by biological, geophysical, geochemical limits and thermodynamics and, for technical potentials, availability of technologies and practices; technical potentials for some methods also consider social or environmental factors if these represent strong barriers for deployment; see Glossary, Annex VII), classified into low (< 0.3 GtCO2 yr-1), moderate (0.3−3 GtCO2 yr-1) and large (>3 GtCO2 yr-1) (details underlying this classification are provided in Supplementary Materials Table 5.SM.5).
 The other columns show Earth system feedbacks that deployment of a given CDR method would have on carbon sequestration and climate, along with biogeochemical, biophysical, and other side effects of a given method.
 Earth system feedbacks do not include the direct effect of CO2 sequestration on atmospheric CO2, only secondary effects.
 For Earth system feedbacks, the colours indicate whether the feedbacks strengthen or weaken carbon sequestration and the climate cooling effect of a given CDR method.
-For biogeochemical and biophysical side effects the colours indicate whether the deployment of a CDR method increases or decreases the magnitude of the effect, whereas for co-benefits and trade-offs the colour indicates whether deployment of a CDR method results in beneficial (co-benefits) or adverse side-effects (trade-offs) for water quality and quantity, food production and biodiversity.
-The details and references underlying the Earth system feedback and side-effect assessment are provided in Supplementary Materials Table 5.SM.4.
+For biogeochemical and biophysical side effects the colours indicate whether the deployment of a CDR method increases or decreases the magnitude of the effect, whereas for co-benefits and trade-offs the colour indicates whether deployment of a CDR method results in beneficial (co-benefits) or adverse side effects (trade-offs) for water quality and quantity, food production and biodiversity.
+The details and references underlying the Earth system feedback and side effect assessment are provided in Supplementary Materials Table 5.SM.4.
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).

 [END FIGURE 5.36 HERE]

-Biogeochemical responses to Solar Radiation Modification (SRM)
+Biogeochemical Responses to Solar Radiation Modification (SRM)